Unit 3. More about case

 |give-fact1 Lucy-acc-dat2 bottle-acc-acc2 FatherChristmas-acc-nom2.|

-Other examples of English receptive verbs include ‘experience, learn, suffer, notice, become’, as well as the passive voice.
-Furthermore, a number of English verbs are dative if they are used transitively (with a direct object) and receptive if used intransitively: ‘The sun-nom is melting the snow-dat’ vs. ‘The snow-dat is melting’, ‘Someone-nom broke the window-dat’ vs. ‘The window-dat broke’.
-Perceptual verbs (‘see, hear, smell, taste’ etc.) are receptive when used transitively, but dative in intransitive usage: ‘I-dat taste Turkish Delight-nom’ vs. ‘Turkish Delight-nom tastes good-acc’, as Turkish Delight is the sender of the good taste; likewise ‘that looks/sounds/smells good’.
+Other examples of English receptive verbs include ‘experience, learn, suffer, become’, as well as the passive voice.
+Furthermore, a number of English verbs are dative if they are used transitively (with a direct object) and receptive if used intransitively.
+Labelling with Lemizh cases, we have ‘The sun-nom is melting the snow-dat’ vs. ‘The snow-dat is melting’, ‘Someone-nom broke the window-dat’ vs. ‘The window-dat broke’.
+Perceptual verbs (‘see, hear, smell, taste’ etc.) are receptive when used transitively, but dative in intransitive usage: ‘I-dat taste Turkish Delight-nom’ vs. ‘Turkish Delight-nom tastes good-acc’, as Turkish Delight is the sender of the taste, a good thing; likewise ‘that looks/sounds/smells good’.
 Intransitively used verbs of movement need an accusative to translate the English subject: ‘Someone-nom moves the statue-acc’ vs. ‘The statue-acc is moving’, ‘Snow-acc covers the land’, ‘Smoke-acc fills the room’.

 |give-fact1 Lucy-acc-dat2 bottle-acc-acc2 FatherChristmas-acc-nom2.|